gacastro/seat-reservations/README.md

 And finally we use the very famous strings to hold
 * Writing locks: to be used when we wish to write data
 * Held seats.
 That expire when the user had been holding it for too long
-  * And we have used strings considering the expiration features it offers
+  * And we have used strings considering the expiration features it offers.
+And of course, its an O(1) operations

 ## OpenApi specification
 After successfully completing the steps outlined in the "how to run" section, you should be able to access the service's endpoints specifications by typing `http://localhost:3000/api` into your preferred browser's address bar.